Meetings, Events

 Regular lodge meetings:

 • Saturday November 1st, lefse day!
 All levels of experience welcome.
 Materials supplied.
 Valhalla room, 9 a.m. – 3 p.m.
+Drop in, stay as long as you like.
+Bring your own lunch.
+Coffee/tea/water will be available.
 The lefse will be sold at the Scan Centre’s Nov.
 9th Christmas market.

 • Saturday December 6th, Christmas brunch 10 a.m. – 1 p.m.